During a cluster’s lifespan, there will be scenarios where a node has been offline for longer than the

 - Replacing a new, clean node by its IP address.

-Hopefully this guide is found useful in alleviating the maintenance window of an operator by making use of previously held data without shifting token ownership and creating time consuming follow up tasks.
+Hopefully this guide is found useful in alleviating the maintenance window of an operator by not shifting token ownership and creating time consuming follow up tasks.